radekBednarik/pict-web-service/frontend/README.md

 - provide model specification for generating test cases, as specified in the [PICT](https://github.com/microsoft/pict/blob/main/doc/pict.md)
 - example model is provided in `./tests/test-data` folder
-- select output type of downloaded file - either `json` or `text`
+- select output type of downloaded file
 - after clicking the button, browser should prompt you for download of the file, or download automatically in you default Downloads folder

 ## Errors

 - server errors do not contain any inner information for the security reasons
 - frontend will display generic message below the form
 - more detailed message can be found in the response body of the `./generate` request call in devtools